Unitary description of the black hole by prime numbers: Unitary prime describtion of AdS geometry

 According to \cite{PP3}, the\ term $\exp (A/4ql_{P}^{2})$ is the the total number of black hole vacuum states $\left\vert \psi _{q}\right\rangle $ for a fixed mass, where $q=1,2,...,p$.
 The entropy $S_{BH}$ will be the encoding of $p$ for $p$ cell and we write that

 Therefore, the prime numbers $p$ are always the total number of states of a black hole.
 In this view, the state $\left\vert u\bar{u}\right\rangle $ gives the unit cell with area $l_{P}^{2}$.
 Sometimes the existence of the connected components of $\mathcal{F}_{N}$ Eq.(\ref{s15}) is presented as a consequence of the area law.
 This shows that $\mathcal{F}_{N}$ diagram is a new geometrization of black hole.
+In the Hawking radiation process, the exponent of the Bekenstein-Hawking entropy represented the density of state, which can be written as an $\left( p\right) ^{pl_{P}^{2}}$.
+Eq.(\ref{P}) shows that the area of the black hole increases over time in a discrete way according to the distribution of prime numbers.
+In unitary describtion of BH, there is an increasing in the Planck surfaces in the horizon according to the integer $p$.
+We notice that from Eq.(\ref{P}), The information of depends not only on the geometry but also the arithmitic of coding of the unit cells.